Best Cold Weather Running Gear of 2024

 Best Hybrid Jacket for Winter Running: Patagonia Airshed Pro Pullover ($139)

-Best Cold Weather Running Gear -Patagonia Airshed Pro Pullover - product photoFor shoulder-season conditions, the Patagonia Airshed Pro Pullover stands out as a hybrid layer that’s super versatile.
-It functions well in rain, wind, snow, and a wide range of temperatures.
+Best Cold Weather Running Gear - Patagonia Airshed Pro Pullover - product photoFor shoulder-season conditions, the Patagonia Airshed Pro Pullover stands out as a hybrid layer that’s super versatile.
+It functions well in wind, snow, and a wide range of temperatures.
 It’s perfect for the classic all-seasons-in-one-day type of weather.
 This ultralight, thin “shacket” (shirt/jacket) combines fabrics and features perfectly suited to the weather and temperature swings that runners frequently encounter.

 Read more about this jacket in our in-depth Patagonia Airshed Pro Pullover review.